andytudhope/africa/docs/poetry/index.md

 > “Whoever has sought Me has found Me.
 Whoever has found Me has come to know Me.
 Whoever has known Me has loved Me.
 Whoever has loved Me I have slain.
 Whomever I have slain the payment of the blood money is on Me, and I will Myself be the payment for the blood money that I owe.” — Hadith Qudsi

-Below, you'll find some random poems that somehow did not make it into my two digital books.
-For real insight into this favourite past-time of mine, please go directly to [The Blue Book](https://thebluebook.co.za), its [Living Companion](https://living.thebluebook.co.za), or the one which [Dyed](https://dyeing.thebluebook.co.za).
+Below, you'll find some random poems that somehow did not make it into my four-part digital harmony.
+For real insight into this favourite past-time of mine, please go directly to <a href="https://thebluebook.co.za" target="_blank">The Blue Book</a>, its <a href="https://living.thebluebook.co.za" target="_blank">living</a> companion, the one which <a href="https://dyeing.thebluebook.co.za" target="_blank">dyed</a>, or the <a href="https://thebluebook.co.za" target="_blank">unification</a> of all three.

 <div markdown="1" class="card poetry sidebar center gemoji center-content">